Home break-in statistics

 Yes, homeowners insurance protects your home and personal property in the event of a break-in.
 This includes replacing items that were stolen, as well as covering damage to your home caused by the break-in.

-Most standard homeowners insurance policies come with actual cost value coverage for personal property.
+Most standard homeowners insurance policies come with ACV coverage for personal property.
 However, you can add on replacement cost coverage for an additional expense.
 While replacement cost policies are more expensive, it may be worth it to ensure your belongings are fully protected.

-→ Learn more: Actual cost value vs. replacement cost insurance policies
+Learn more more about actual cash value vs. replacement cost insurance policies

 Expensive or rare personal property comes with coverage sublimits

-When it comes to more expensive personal property — like jewelry, fire arms, and fine china — insurers set a sublimit, which is basically a cap on how much they’ll pay out for a theft loss.
-For example, Firearms typically have a collective sublimit of $2,500, so your insurer won’t pay out any more than that for covered theft loss.
+When it comes to more expensive personal property — like jewelry, fire arms, and fine art — insurers set a maximum amount they’ll pay out for loss due to theft.
+This is typically referred to as a sublimit.
+For example, firearms typically have a collective sublimit of $2,500, so your insurer won’t pay out any more than that if they are stolen.

 How to protect your home from break-ins and save on homeowners insurance

-You can protect your home from break-ins by fortifying it with things like burglary alarms and smart cameras.
-And bonus: You may even get a discount from your home insurance company for these.
+Security equipment like burglary alarms and smart cameras can help protect your home from break-ins and, as a bonus, it may even earn you a discount on your homeowners insurance.
 Many insurers offer discounts if you make your home safer, because that means you’re less likely to file a claim.

 The table below compares the average annual cost of homeowners insurance vs. the average cost when you install safety features like deadbolts, smoke alarms, and burglary alarms.